-Modern lifestyle urges everything to be fast and efficient.
-It has also claimed people to vary means in delivering information.
-As information technology is growing at incredible pace, various tools and methods could be applied in order to achieve the objective of delivering information in time, accurate and effective.
-Most of the people now-adays prefer to communicate online to gain fast feedback and absorb the information around the world.
-As stated by Heiberger and Harper (2008), students today, being connected and communicate with each other using technology as much as, if not more than, face-to-face communication.
-That is why he reaffirmed that university administrators must be alert of this phenomenon and learn to use the variety of electronic media available in positive ways to stay connected to college social networks or to promote relevant events on campus (Harper, 2008).
+The era of information age, as well as massive wave of data produced today, has claimed people to vary means in delivering information.
+It is also important to determine what is needed to apply in order to deliver information effectively.
+It does not matter whether it is virtual or conventional method, as long as the information reaches them on time and it is accurate.
+However, most of the people nowadays prefer to communicate online to gain fast feedback and absorb the information around the world.
+As stated by Heiberger and Harper (2008), students today network and communicate with each other using technology as much as, if not more than, face-to-face communication.
+That is why he stresses that university administrators must recognize this phenomenon and learn to use the variety of electronic media available in positive ways to stay connected to college social networks or to promote relevant events on campus (Harper, 2008).